C/1998 P1 (Williams): Observational history

+The comet's brightness remained consistent throughout its outbound trajectory.
+Alan Hale reported its apparent magnitude of 9.4 in November 1998.
+The comet slightly brightened back to magnitude 9.0 on December 1998, and magnitude 9.2 on February 1999, respectively.

 Orbit

 The comet has a retrograde orbit that is inclined by about 145.73° from the ecliptic.
-It reached perihelion at a distance of 1.146 astronomical units (AU; 171.4 million km) on 17 October 1998.
+It reached perihelion at a distance of 1.146 AU on 17 October 1998.
 A study of the non-gravitational effects on this comet indicate that it was dynamically new, and its apparition in 1998 were likely its first passage through the inner Solar System.
+Further orbital projections show that this comet may have an 80% probability that it will be ejected from the Solar System on its next few perihelion passages or apparitions.